Dante's Models

 Always bring a portable strobe and softbox; available light is a starting point, not always the solution.

-Karan Singh on Unsplash
+© Karan Singh

 № 05